 Part V - Birth of a Film Composer

-Since Ifukube was now in need of a job, Fumio Hayasaka reached out to his old friend.
+Knowing that Ifukube was in need of a job, Fumio Hayasaka reached out to his old friend.
 Hayasaka suggested that Ifukube come to Tokyo, the heart of the Japanese film industry, to try his hand at writing film scores.
-Hayasaka had already been in the Japanese capital for seven years writing music for films and, in so doing, he was making good money and a good name for himself.
-This idea was highly appealing to Ifukube: the prospect of writing music full-time and being handsomely paid to do it was too good to pass up.
+Hayasaka had already been in the Japanese capital for seven years writing music for films and, consequently, he was making good money and a good name for himself.
+This idea was highly appealing to Ifukube: The prospect of writing music full-time and being handsomely paid to do it was too good to pass up.